 Credit cards have fraud protection, but if you’re using another payment method when shopping online, you should be extra careful.
 If you’re about to send cash using MoneyGram or Western Union, bear in mind you won’t receive a refund in case of advertising fraud.
 The same is true of certain reloadable cards such as Reloadit or MoneyPak: no credible company will ask for these if you’re using another, more mainstream payment method.

 5. Check caller ID like a pro-consumer

 If you receive a call from a number you don’t have on your contact list, you shouldn’t believe the caller’s every word – or their ID, for that matter.
-Many telescammers use fake ID, so if they ask you for your personal information or request a payment for a purpose you’re not familiar with, hang up.
+Many telescammers use a fake IDs, so if they ask you for your personal information or request a payment for a purpose you’re not familiar with, hang up.
 If you’re not sure if the caller’s telling the truth, you can find the company’s number online and use it to verify the official’s ID and request.

 6. Get your money’s worth of goods

 If you receive a product that doesn’t correspond to the one you ordered online in either quality or quantity, don’t let scammers get away with your cash unpunished.
 To make fraudsters pay for their wrongdoing, hire an experienced consumer fraud attorney who’ll take legal steps to ensure sure you’re refunded for damages or otherwise reimbursed for the controversial transaction.